sonofhypnos/thoughts/posts/pragmatist-guide-to-live-review.md

                     overlay state.

-                4. I honestly mostly came away from this section with the impression that most lives just aren\'t negative, but I might be wrong about that.
+                4. I honestly mostly came away from this section with the impression that most lives just aren't negative, but I might be wrong about that.

     5. This section is trying to lead you through